chaos-polymtl/lethe/doc/source/parameters/unresolved-cfd-dem/cfd-dem.rst

     where :math:`\omega` is the angular velocity of the particle.

  .. warning::
    We do not recommend using the Magnus lift force.
-The Magnus lift force model does include any angular momentum dissipation mechanism in the solid-fluid coupling.
+The Magnus lift force model does not include any angular momentum dissipation mechanism in the solid-fluid coupling.
 Using the Magnus force may lead to unphysical results.

 * The ``rotational viscous torque`` and ``vortical viscous torque`` parameter controls whether the fluid-particle contact generates torque on the particles due to viscosity.